Joe-Moran/grayson-west-portfolio/src/content/portfolio/omnifocus-3-macos-ios.md

 ---
-title: OmniFocus 3 for Mac and iOS
+title: OmniFocus 3 for macOS and iOS
 summary: "
 <h4>Situation</h4>
 <p>OmniFocus, a task management app, needed a major update.
 As a key developer for version 3, I worked with the CEO and product manager to improve functionality and user experience across Mac and iOS platforms.</p>